JasonShin/elemental-system-designs/README.md

 - Application service layers
 - Data storage layers
 - Usually a scalable system includes load balancer, event stream, queue, databases (master/slave, replication or sharding model) and in-memory key-value stores such as Redis

+### 5. Understand Bottlenecks

+- Describe any industry specific bottleneck (e.g. security concerns in financial applications)
+- Maybe the application needs a CDN?
+Load balancer?
+Data is so huge so database should be sharded?
+- Maybe the application needs complex query to fetch data, caching the result somewhere such as in-memory cache store would be beneficial?

+### 6. Scaling

 # References